 In the evaluation of a candidate's qualifications for tenure and promotion to Associate Professor, accomplishments relevant to the criteria for promotion occurring any time during the period will be considered since the candidate's hire at UCF and completion of her/his final degree.
 In the evaluation of a candidate's qualifications for promotion to Full Professor, accomplishments relevant to the criteria will be considered from the standpoint of the entire record.
 There are two headings in each category by rank: (1) primary expectations and (2) secondary expectations.
 Each candidate must meet the minimum listed under the primary expectations and some of the secondary expectations.

-An Assistant Professor should comply with the following guidelines in order to become eligible for promotion and tenure based on a teaching load of 6 undergraduate classes per year (Fall and Spring semesters) or an equivalent load of undergraduate and graduate classes:
+An Assistant Professor should comply with the following guidelines in order to become eligible for promotion and tenure based on a 3-3 teaching load:

 Primary Expectations